 TCTSY was collaboratively developed at the Trauma Center of the Justice Resource Institute in Boston by trauma clinicians, people living with trauma, and yoga teachers, led by David Emerson E-RYT (author of Overcoming Trauma through Yoga, and Trauma-Sensitive Yoga in Therapy).
 It is recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA) as an empirically validated adjunct treatment for complex trauma.

 I offer classes and private sessions in Trauma Center Trauma-Sensitive Yoga, in and around Madison Wisconsin.
-I’m certified as a TCTSY Facilitator with 300 hours of training, working under the auspices of the Trauma Center of the Justice Resource Institute.
+I’m certified as a TCTSY Facilitator with 300 hours of training, working under the auspices of the Center for Trauma and Embodiment, of the Justice Resource Institute.
 I have shared yoga with domestic violence survivors, immigrants, veterans, and people of all ages, and I love doing this work.

 TCTSY sessions are gentle and respectful.
 They can be chair-based for people with limited mobility, or can move through a range of forms in which people stand, sit, or lie on a yoga mat.
 The focus is on respecting each person, using language that encourages an experience of freedom and choice, and inviting you to attend to what you might feel in your body in the present moment, to the extent that you want to or feel able to.
 A TCTSY facilitator will not touch you or correct you; instead they will offer possibilities for your practice and support you in choosing what you feel works best for you.

 TCTSY practices are rooted in the findings of trauma research.
 In PTSD and complex trauma the interoceptive pathways to the brain tend to become dysregulated or shut down.
 These pathways allow us to feel sensation in our bodies, and to make choices based on what we feel.
 Some neuroscientists theorize that interoceptive processes are integral to our sense of who and how we are in the world, and to our experiences of emotional well-being.
 TCTSY was developed, in part, to help these interoceptive processes become more dependable and accurate after trauma.